Treatment Of Title IV Funds When A Student Withdraws

 Examples of academically-related activities are: exams or quizzes, tutorials, computer-based instruction, academic advising or counseling, academic conferences, completing an academic assignment, paper or project, and attending a school-assigned study group.

-Before withdrawing officially or stopping out unofficially: See course schedule and catalog for complete policy and contact the Financial Aid Office in Tandy 206 or call 956-882-8277 for additional information and a tentative calculation.
+Before withdrawing officially or stopping out unofficially: See course schedule and catalog for complete policy and contact Financial Aid in Enrollment Center @ The Tower, Main 1.100 or call (956) 882-8277 for additional information and a tentative calculation.
 It is important to speak to a Financial Aid advisor before withdrawing to determine if you will owe funds to the financial aid programs and/or the institution.